Douglas Haig, 1st Earl Haig: Later life

-After retiring from the service, Lord Haig devoted the rest of his life to the welfare of ex-servicemen, making many speeches (which did not come easily to him) and answering all letters in his own hand.
-Haig pushed for the amalgamation of organisations, quashing a suggestion of a separate organisation for officers, into The British Legion which was founded in June 1921.
-He visited South Africa in 1921, Newfoundland in 1924, and Canada in 1925 (visits to Australia and New Zealand were being planned when he died) to promote ex-servicemen's interests.
-He was instrumental in setting up the Haig Fund for the financial assistance of ex-servicemen and the Haig Homes charity to ensure they were properly housed; both continue to provide help many years after they were created.
+After retiring from the service, Lord Haig devoted the rest of his life to the welfare of ex-servicemen.
+Haig pushed for the amalgamation of organisations, quashing a suggestion of a separate organisation for officers, into the British Legion which was founded in June 1921.
+He visited South Africa in 1921, Newfoundland in 1924 to unveil the National War Memorial, and Canada in 1925 to promote ex-servicemen's interests.
+Visits to Australia and New Zealand were being planned when he died.
+He was instrumental in setting up the Haig Fund for the financial assistance of ex-servicemen and the Haig Homes charity to ensure they were properly housed.

 An avid golf enthusiast, Haig was captain of The Royal and Ancient Golf Club of St Andrews, from 1920 to 1921.
-He was president of The British Legion until his death and was chairman of the United Services Fund from 1921 until his death.
+He was president of the British Legion until his death and was chairman of the United Services Fund from 1921 until his death.

-Lord Haig maintained ties with the British Army after his retirement; he was honorary colonel of the 17th/21st Lancers (having been honorary colonel of the 17th Lancers from 1912), The London Scottish and the King's Own Scottish Borderers.
-Royal Horse Guards, He was also Lord Rector and later Chancellor of the University of St Andrews.
+Haig maintained ties with the British Army after his retirement; he was honorary colonel of the 17th/21st Lancers (having been honorary colonel of the 17th Lancers from 1912), the London Scottish, the King's Own Scottish Borderers, and the Royal Horse Guards.
+He was Lord Rector and later Chancellor of the University of St Andrews.